mpv-player/mpv/DOCS/man/options.rst

     :no:    Don't automatically load external audio files.
     :exact: Load the media filename with audio file extension (default).
     :fuzzy: Load all audio files containing media filename.
-    :all:   Load all aufio files in the current and ``--audio-file-paths`` directories.
+    :all:   Load all audio files in the current and ``--audio-file-paths`` directories.

 ``--audio-file-paths=<path1:path2:...>``